The road to Artist Point, the final 2.7 miles of State Route 542/Mount Baker Highway, is closed for the season.

 Since opening to the public in 2002, Bellewood has grown to include the Bellewood Farm store and café.
 And in 2019, they opened Bellewood’s Distillery, where they serve farm-to-bottle flavors including their Bellewood Honeycrisp Vodka and Barrel-Aged Gin.

-Have a Blast at Lynden's Parks and Playgrounds
+Visit Lynden's Parks and Playgrounds

 Lynden is home to some of Whatcom County's best parks!
 If you're looking for the best playground in Lynden, head to City Park, also known as Million Smiles.